-- Johnson? - Do Masters' and Johnson's findings match people's own experience of their sexual response? - Do you see experiences of trans folks who are undergoing hormone therapy reflected in these findings? - Do you see experiences of menopausal people reflected in these findings? - Do you see experiences of non-binary individuals reflected in these findinas? - Are you familiar with the concept of arousal non concordance?
-Why and how would it be relevant to reflect on it in this circumstance? • Does it matter if we are like/unlike other people in our sexual lives?
+- What do you notice of the language that is used by Masters and Johnson? - Do Masters' and Johnson's findings match people's own experience of their sexual response? - Do you see experiences of trans folks who are undergoing hormone therapy reflected in these findings? - Do you see experiences of menopausal people reflected in these findings? - Do you see experiences of non-binary individuals reflected in these findings? - Are you familiar with the concept of arousal non concordance?
+Why and how would it be relevant to reflect on it in this circumstance? - Does it matter if we are like/unlike other people in our sexual lives?